 The Broken Column

 The Broken Column is a particularly pertinent example of the combination of Kahlo's emotional and physical pain.
 The artist's biographer, Hayden Herrera, writes of this painting, 'A gap resembling an earthquake fissure splits her in two.
 The opened body suggests surgery and Frida's feeling that without the steel corset she would literally fall apart'.
 A broken ionic column replaces the artist's crumbling spine and sharp metal nails pierce her body.
-The hard coldness of this inserted column recalls the steel rod that pierced the artist's vagina during her streetcar accident.
+The hard coldness of this inserted column recalls the steel rod that pierced the artist's abdomen and uterus during her streetcar accident.
 More generally, the architectural feature now in ruins, has associations of the simultaneous power and fragility of the female body.
 Beyond its physical dimensions, the cloth wrapped around Kahlo's pelvis, recalls Christ's loincloth.
 Indeed, Kahlo again displays her wounds like a Christian martyr; through identification with Saint Sebastian, she uses physical pain, nakedness, and sexuality to bring home the message of spiritual suffering.

 Tears dot the artist's face as they do many depictions of the Madonna in Mexico; her eyes stare out beyond the painting as though renouncing the flesh and summoning the spirit.
 It is as a result of depictions like this one that Kahlo is now considered a Magic Realist.
 Her eyes are never-changing, realistic, while the rest of the painting is highly fantastical.
 The painting is not overly concerned with the workings of the subconscious or with irrational juxtapositions that feature more typically in Surrealist works.
 The Magic Realism movement was extremely popular in Latin America (especially with writers such as Gabriel García Márquez), and Kahlo has been retrospectively included in it by art historians.